Nexosis/samples-rb/readme.md

    ]
 }
 ```
 This object tells us the current status is 'requested', echos back some of what we told the session, and provides links to the Nexosis API where we might get additional information.
-If you're using one of our client libraries you don't really need to worry about all that - but in all cases the important thing for us is to somehow get hold of the sessionId value.
+If you're using one of our client libraries you don't really need to worry about the links - but in all cases the important thing for us is to somehow get hold of the sessionId value.
 This guid uniquely identifies your session and is the key to getting the results of that session (*If you lose track of it, you can always list out all your sessions from the /sessions endpoint*).
 Inside the Ruby sample application we've created a class to hold this session data similar to all other json-based DTOs used in this client and all our other language clients.

 ``` ruby
 module NexosisApi